 Why Releasing Creativity Can Cure An Introvert’s Depression

-Years ago, there was a guy who told his roommate that he felt like killing himself and his response was basically, “You’ll be alright dude.
+A few years ago, there was a guy who told his roommate that he felt like killing himself and his response was, “You’ll be alright dude.
 Just go outside and do stuff.”

-But as much as I’d like to throat punch every single person who ever gave that half-baked comment to someone, there is some truth to it.
-Not in the way that sounds as easy as turning the light switch on and off.
-But in a way that relates to introverts.
+But as much as I’d like to throat punch everyone who ever gave a half-baked solution to someone, there is some truth to it.
+Not in the way that sounds as easy as turning a light switch on and off.
+But in a way that relates to introverts and those alike.

 Depression, like other mental illnesses, is not something you obtain, but rather something you experience.
 Depression doesn’t discriminate.
 It doesn’t matter if you’re young or old.
 Rich or poor.
 Beautiful or ugly.
 It affects many diverse groups of people.
 But there’s a particular type that are usually affected the most.